 We are so honored to have one of our clients, Maura Winkler, write a guest post for us where she shares why having family photos taken every year by a photographer is something so important to her.
 As photographers ourselves, we also make it a point to have our family photos taken by another professional photographer we admire at least once a year.
 While these photos were taken last fall, even now, with a global pandemic, we believe in the value of family photos.
-Whether you’re having a porch session with a professional photographer or taking phone photos by yourself, there is goodness to be found in this moments.
+Whether you’re having a porch session with a professional photographer or taking phone photos by yourself, we believe there is always goodness to be found in the now moment of life.
 Photographs are visual reminders of the experience of life, all of it.
 If family photos are something you you are considering, you can learn more about the experience of family photos here.
-We are currently offering socially distanced, outdoor family sessions here in Buffalo, NY.
+We are currently offering outdoor family sessions here in Buffalo, NY and to the upcoming places we are traveling.
 If you’d like to reach out about booking a session, you can say hello here.

 Every year of motherhood, I’ve wished more that I could bottle it up and save it for later, for a day when my house is empty and I miss the mess that tiny hands make and how it feels to snuggle little ones.

 I also have a deep desire to be present in the moments I spend with my family so that I can thoroughly enjoy them while I’m in them, not merely in hindsight.
 Did you know that taking photos and videos disrupts your memory of an event?
 That’s right, the first step to making a memory is simply paying attention.

 In a world of a million distractions, the desire to preserve a moment with a camera can, in fact, be yet another distraction that takes you out of the scene, both physically and emotionally.
 The solution for me?
 Documentary-style family photography sessions I have done for our family every year.